hatzfeld/certbot-local-dns/README.md

 The number 999.888.777.666 has to be substituted by the external IP of your server (in case you do not know it, try ```/sbin/ifconfig``` and look for "inet").

 For the script to work it is important to have the serial number in a row for itself, commented by "; serial EDITED BY ACME HOOK" as shown above.
 Please also note the low value of minimum ttl.
+Remember to put always a dot behind any top level domain to prevent $ORIGIN to be appended.

 Finally start the nameserver.
 In case of yadifa on Ubuntu this is done by ```systemctl start yadifa.service```.